Luke McCormick (footballer, born 1983): Return to Argyle

-In May 2013, it was reported that McCormick in talks to return to Plymouth Argyle, five years after his departure; on 9 May 2013 he re-signed for the club on a one-year contract.
+In May 2013, it was reported that McCormick was in talks to return to Plymouth Argyle, five years after his departure; on 9 May 2013 he re-signed for the club on a one-year contract.
 McCormick managed to establish himself as Argyle's first choice goalkeeper ahead of Jake Cole until he fractured and dislocated a finger on his left hand in a 1–1 draw with Mansfield Town on 1 February 2014, which ruled him out for the rest of the season.
 Despite this setback, McCormick signed a new 2-year contract with the club at the end of the season.

 McCormick was handed the role of club captain before the start of the 2014–15 season.
 The campaign was a strong one for McCormick, as he started all 53 league and cup matches, kept 22 clean sheets and won Argyle's player of the year award.
-The club reached the League Two playoffs but fell to a 5–3 aggregate defeat to Wycombe Wanderers in the semi final.
+The club reached the League Two playoffs but fell to a 5–3 aggregate defeat to Wycombe Wanderers in the semi-final.

 The 2015–16 season saw McCormick play all but six of Plymouth Argyle's league games, conceding an average of 1 goal per game.
 He suffered an injury in mid-November and was deputised by James Bittner, and later Christian Walton, before finally making his return to the side on 19 December in a 2–1 away win against Hartlepool United.
 McCormick was later rested for the last league game of the season, Argyle's home game vs Hartlepool, in which Vincent Dorel started in his place in a 5–0 win.
 Argyle reached the League Two playoffs once again, this time falling to a 2–0 defeat to AFC Wimbledon in the final at Wembley, with goals scored by Lyle Taylor and Adebayo Akinfenwa.

 Following the Wembley defeat, captain Curtis Nelson left the club to join Oxford United, and so for the start of the 2016–17 season McCormick was handed the role of captain, meaning he'd wear the armband out on the pitch for the first time.
 Argyle made it to the third round of the 2016-17 FA Cup with a 1–0 replay win at Newport County, thanks to an extra time goal from Graham Carey, and drew Liverpool away from home.
 McCormick kept a clean sheet as Argyle drew 0–0, earning a replay.
 The replay was played at Home Park, in which, despite McCormick saving a Divock Origi penalty, Argyle lost 1–0.

 McCormick was released by Plymouth at the end of the 2017–18 season.